a micro-farm nestled among mountains, plains, and sky

 Nina

-Nina’s the farm boss with a heart full of vision and big ideas.
+Nina’s the farm boss with a few too many ideas, diving into multiple projects at once, but excited to do it all.
 She discovered her love for farming and working in harmony with nature at just sixteen, when a spontaneous decision to buy a few dairy goats led her to an internship at a local goat creamery in her home state of Vermont.
-Since then, she has traveled the world studying holistic and regenerative approaches to farming and animal husbandry.
-When she’s not diving into a new farm project or tending to her small herd of dairy sheep, Nina can be found helping others build water resilience through rainwater catchment systems and water-harvesting earthworks.
+Since then, she has traveled the world learning different approaches farming and animal husbandry through WWOOF, inevitably leading to her starting her own operation.
+When she’s not tending to her never-ending project list, you can find her practicing yoga or out for a multi-day bikepacking adventure.